History of Nepal: Prehistory

+Emperor Ashoka was responsible for the construction of several significant structures in Nepal.
+These include the Ramagrama Stupa, Gotihawa Pillar of Ashoka, Nigali-Sagar Ashoka Pillar inscription, and the Lumbini pillar inscription of Ashoka.The Chinese pilgrims Fa-Hien (337 CE – c.
+422 CE) and Xuanzang (602–664 CE) describe the Kanakamuni Stupa and the Asoka Pillar of currently Nepal region in their travel accounts.
+Xuanzang speaks of a lion capital atop the pillar, now lost.
+A base of a Pillar of Ashoka has been discovered at Gotihawa, a few miles from Nigali Sagar, and it has been suggested that it is the original base of the Nigalar Sagar pillar fragments.
+In 249 BCE, Emperor Asoka founded Lalitapatan city of Nepal.

 Legends and ancient times

-Although very little is known about the early history of Nepal, legends and documented references reach far back to the 30th century BC.
+Although very little is known about the early history of Nepal, legends and documented references reach far back to the 30th century BCE.
 Also, the presence of historical sites such as the Valmiki ashram, indicates the presence of Sanatana (ancient) Hindu culture in parts of Nepal at that period.

-According to legendary accounts, the early rulers of Nepal were the Gopālavaṃśi (Gopal Bansa) or "cowherd dynasty", who presumably ruled for about five centuries.
+According to legendary accounts, the early rulers of Nepal were the Gopālavaṃśi (Gopal Vansha) or "cowherd dynasty", who presumably ruled for about five centuries.
 They are said to have been followed by the Mahiṣapālavaṃśa or "buffalo-herder dynasty", established by a Yadav named Bhul Singh.

-The Shakya clan formed an independent oligarchic republican state known as the 'Śākya Gaṇarājya' during the late Vedic period (c.
+The Shakya clan formed an independent oligarchic republican state known as the Śākya Gaṇarājya during the late Vedic period (c.
 1000 – c.
 500 BCE) and the later so-called second urbanisation period (c.
 600 – c.
 200 BCE).
-Its capital was Kapilavastu, which may have been located either in present-day Tilaurakot, Nepal.
+Its capital was Kapilavastu, which may have been located in present-day Tilaurakot, Nepal.
 Gautama Buddha (c.
 6th to 4th centuries BCE), whose teachings became the foundation of Buddhism, was the best-known Shakya.

 He was known in his lifetime as "Siddhartha Gautama" and "Shakyamuni" (Sage of the Shakyas).
 He was the son of Śuddhodana, the elected leader of the Śākya Gaṇarājya.